-To refit the wiper blade 1. insert it in its housing in the arm 2, then clip it until you hear a click.
+To refit the wiper blade 1, insert it in its housing in the arm 2. then clip it until you hear a click.
 Make sure that the blade is correctly locked in position.

-For vehicles equipped with the automatic windscreen wiper function. lift the windscreen wiper stalk fully: the front windscreen wiper blades will settle down onto the bonnet.
+On vehicles equipped with the automatic windscreen wiper function. raise the windscreen wiper stalk: the windscreen wiper blades will settle down in the bonnet.